Author

 Dion:

 So this is a couple of forms of legal discrimination that I do.
 My goal is not to rent to families.
 All the pet damage that I’ve ever had totaled in over a decade, it’s $200, but the kid damage that I’ve had was tens of thousands.
 So I prefer not to rent to kids, but I can’t use it as a determining factor of to rent to somebody or not.
 But if I don’t invest in good school districts, I’m less likely to get families.
 And anytime I have repair in a bathroom, I won’t go out and ripped out all the bathtubs.
-But if I have a problem with the bathtub, I will take it out and put any walk-in shower.
+But if I have a problem with the bathtub, I will take it out and put in a walk-in shower.
 Having walk-in showers means also less likely to rent to families.
 So I do have a few tenants that have kids.
 That tends to be where my problems and damages happen.

 Pipes that get completely 12 foot section of pipe clogged with otter pop trimmings from kids.
 It doesn’t happen if you don’t have kids.
 And that actually happened last year.
 So no, I don’t discriminate illegally, but I do target my tenants.
 Kind of like one of my forms of diversifying.
 Another deism is I’m a hundred percent in real estate.
 I don’t own one stock.
 I don’t own any crypto.
 I don’t have any money in a retirement account.
-And so since I’m all into real estate, I have to diversify.
+And so since I’m all in real estate, I have to diversify.
 And one of my forms of diversifying in real estate is I want about one third military, one third section eight and one third working or retired.
 And if you ran an ad that said military only or section eight only, I’d get sued.

 But if I run an ad on the base or if I send my listing to the housing authority and say this is the link to the place that becomes available on Tuesday, can you share it with your tenants or your clients?
 What type of tenant am I most likely to get?
-So I can control how I advertise, not what I advertise to avoid being sued.
-And I don’t maintain a perfect ratio, but I want about a third of each.
+So I can control how I advertise, not what I advertise to avoid being sued and I don’t maintain a perfect ratio, but I want about a third of each.
 So I’m ready for a pandemic, an eviction moratorium, a stock market crash or a prolonged government shutdown where it doesn’t hit my entire portfolio.

 Dave:

 Interesting.
 So you like military I assume, because it’s recession resistant.
 Very stable job.
 Same thing with retirement.
-I guess you probably have people who are on fixed income either relying on a pension or social security.
-And with section eight the government just guarantees the income.
+I guess you probably have people who are on fixed income either relying on a pension or social security and with section eight the government just guarantees the income.
 So you’re basically looking for any sort of tenant who’s not reliant on basically a private sector job.

 Dion: